Rural Schools Leading the Way in Health & Wellness

 For 21 schools across the 17-parish region served by EatMoveGrow, the answer lies in committed leadership, community-driven action, and a shared belief that every child—no matter their ZIP code—deserves a healthy start.

-These outstanding schools earned Gold School Award Status for the 2024–2025 school year by completing every requirement of the EatMoveGrow School Wellness Scorecard, a tool designed to help schools implement evidence-based strategies that improve health outcomes.
+These outstanding schools earned Gold Medal School Award Status for the 2024–2025 school year by completing every requirement of the EatMoveGrow School Wellness Scorecard, a tool designed to help schools implement evidence-based strategies that improve health outcomes.
+Their achievements were recognized at the annual EatMoveGrow Teacher Summit, where they were honored for creating healthier school environments through policy, systems, and environmental (PSE) change—hallmarks of the Whole School, Whole Community, Whole Child (WSCC) model.

 Supporting Wellness with Real Investment

+EatMoveGrow is proud to back up our schools' hard work with more than just praise—we provide real dollars to support their continued efforts.
 This year, EMG awarded $45,600 in direct funding to schools for completing their wellness contract activities.
 These awards help schools grow gardens, host physical activity events, build wellness programs, and sustain momentum long after lessons are done.

 In the past two years alone, during this current three-year HRSA grant period, EMG has invested a total of $94,000 directly into rural schools through School Wellness Contracts—putting resources where they’re needed most: on the ground, in the classroom, and around the playground.